How I turned into the EATER I am today

 from that bazooka bubblegum moment on…

 In conclusion, thankfully after all that, I didn’t turn into some uptight, overcritical and narrow-minded food snob.
 You gotta shake that right off!
 Otherwise, I would find it nearly impossible to blog about anything let alone feed my ferocious appetite that won’t quit plus it would make me the worst dining companion.
 Plus, I’m guessing my readers would be like “This shit ain’t right.”
 Being one to stick to the norm just ain’t in me.
-I still have that same excitement where I’d randomly open my mouth as wide as Brandy’s over such minute details, like I’ve encountered something for the first time.
+I still have that same excitement where I’d randomly open my mouth as wide as Brandy’s smile over such minute details, like I’ve encountered something for the first time.
 Mum led by example.
 When she was a kid, she also sold homemade sweets on the streets back home to feed the family and taught me to shut up and eat my damn food and to be grateful for everything put in front of me, whether it be bad or good.
 Despite our struggles as a family to make ends meet at times, from that Bazooka Bubblegum moment on, I ate, cooked and did anything I thought was possible and gawd dayem, I’m still staaaaaarrrrrving!

 Thanks for tuning in.
 It was long I know, but luckily for you, I actually cut this post short by half!
 OMG < indeed.